 Working Together on the Humboldt Bay

-The County of Humboldt is collaborating with the City of Eureka and the Humboldt Community Services District in the development of the Eureka Area Watershed Storm Water Resource Plan (EAWSWRP).
-The EAWSWRP is a regional storm water planning document that facilitates a watershed-based analysis and planning effort within watersheds that drain to Humboldt Bay.
-The EAWSWRP is intended to maximize cooperation and collaboration among state, regional, and local agencies, and other stakeholders during the identification, development, and implementation of storm water projects.
+The County of Humboldt, the City of Eureka, and the Humboldt Community Services District collaborated to develop the Eureka Area Watershed Storm Water Resource Plan (EAWSWRP), which was made public in August 2018.
+The EAWSWRP is a regional stormwater planning document that facilitates a watershed-based analysis and planning effort within watersheds that drain to Humboldt Bay.
+The EAWSWRP is intended to maximize cooperation and collaboration among state, regional, and local agencies, and other stakeholders during the identification, development, and implementation of stormwater projects.

 North Coast Stormwater Coalition

 Humboldt County participates in the North Coast Stormwater Coalition (NCSC), which coordinates regional stormwater management efforts.
 The NCSC is an alliance of regional county and city governments collaborating to reduce stormwater pollution and protect local watersheds.
 Coalition members include stormwater management staff from the participating Cities of Arcata, Eureka, Fortuna, Ft.
 Bragg, Trinidad and Yreka, the Counties of Humboldt and Mendocino, and Humboldt State University, as well as representatives of other local, state, and federal agencies, non-profit organizations, tribes, the State and Regional Water Boards, consultants, engineers, and interested community members.
 We are a robust group that meets monthly, with public education and outreach events and workshops occurring throughout the year.
 More information is provided on the North Coast Stormwater Coalition website.